 Inventory Carrying Cost Calculation Excel

-Let’s consider the example above to understand the Investnory Carrying Cost calculation in excel.
+Consider the example above to understand the Investnory Carrying Cost calculation in Excel.

 Then, the second table below showcases the calculation of total carrying costs for ‘Zapin’ in dollars, SKUs, and percentages.